-Penn State Behrend has three active political student groups on campus: the Political Science Society, College Democrats, and College Republicans.
+Penn State Behrend has five active political student groups on campus: the Pi Sigma Alpha Honor Society, the Political Science Society, College Democrats, College Republicans, and Model African Union.

 The Political Science Society hosts campus political debates and forums on current issues.
 The group also brings local alumni to campus to speak about careers for political science majors.
-In Fall 2007, the Political Science Society organized and hosted a Harborcreek candidate forum on campus and led a student voter registration drive, and in Fall 2008, the group hosted a Constitution Day forum to discuss constitutional issues gaining attention during the presidential election.
+For example, the Political Science Society has organized and hosted a Harborcreek candidate forum on campus, led student voter registration drives, and hosted forums with Pennsylvania judges and Pennsylvania state senators.

 College Democrats and College Republicans both work on student voter registration efforts, volunteer for the local campaigns for presidential, congressional, and state legislative candidates, bring candidates and political leaders to campus to speak to students, and generally work at increasing the level of student political activism at Penn State Behrend.